 LivePerson, Inc. ("LivePerson", the "Company", "we", "our" or "us") is a leading Conversational Artificial Intelligence ("AI") company creating digital experiences that are Curiously Human.
 Conversational AI allows humans and machines to interact using natural language, including speech or text.
 During the past decade, consumers have made mobile devices the center of their digital lives, and they have made mobile messaging the center of communication with friends, family and peers.
-This trend has been significantly accelerated by the COVID-19 pandemic and we believe can now be viewed as a permanent, structural shift in consumer behavior.
-Our technology enables consumers to connect with businesses through these same preferred conversational interfaces, including Facebook Messenger, short message service ("SMS"), WhatsApp, Apple Business Chat, Google Rich Business Messenger and Alexa.
+The Company's technology enables consumers to connect with businesses through these same preferred conversational interfaces, including Facebook Messenger, short message service ("SMS"), WhatsApp, Apple Business Chat, Google Rich Business Messenger and Alexa.
 These messaging conversations harness human agents, bots and AI to power convenient, personalized and content-rich journeys across the entire consumer lifecycle, from discovery and research, to sales, service and support, and increasingly marketing, social, and brick and mortar engagements.
 For example, consumers can look up product info like ratings, images and pricing, search for stores, see product inventory, schedule appointments, apply for credit, approve repairs, and make purchases or payments - all without ever leaving the messaging channel.
 These AI and human-assisted conversational experiences constitute the Conversational Space, within which LivePerson has strategically developed one of the industry's largest ecosystems of messaging endpoints and use cases.

-The Conversational Cloud, our enterprise-class cloud-based platform, enables businesses to become conversational by securely deploying AI-powered messaging at scale for brands with tens of millions of customers and many thousands of agents.
+The Conversational Cloud, the Company's enterprise-class cloud-based platform, enables businesses to become conversational by securely deploying AI-powered messaging at scale for brands with tens of millions of customers and many thousands of agents.
 The Conversational Cloud powers conversations across each of a brand's primary digital channels, including mobile apps, mobile and desktop web browsers, SMS, social media and third-party consumer messaging platforms.
 Brands can also use the Conversational Cloud to message consumers when they dial a 1-800 number instead of forcing them to navigate interactive voice response systems ("IVRs") and wait on hold.
 Similarly, the Conversational Cloud can ingest traditional emails and convert them into messaging conversations, or embed messaging conversations directly into web advertisements, rather than redirect consumers to static website landing pages.
 Agents can manage all conversations with consumers through a single console interface, regardless of where the conversations originated.